-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Results from Local Indicator Priority 1: Self-Reflection Tool (Basic) Fully Credentialed Teachers and Appropriately Assigned Rate: 88.1% (2020-21 SARC) Students without Standards-Aligned Materials Rate: 0% (2020-21) Facilities that do not meet "good repair": 4 (2019-20 SARC's) Fully Credentialed Teachers and Appropriately Assigned Rate: 89% (2021-22) Students without Standards-Aligned Materials Rate: 0% (2021-22) Facilities that do not meet "good repair": 5 (2020-21 SARC's) Fully Credentialed Teachers and Appropriately Assigned Rate: 82.8% Students without Standards-Aligned Materials Rate: 0% 0% Facilities that do not meet "good repair": 4 (Per 2023-23 SARC) Increase to and maintain a rate of 90% or higher for fully credentialed teachers; Maintain 0% for students w/o standards-aligned materials; Reduce facilities that do not meet "good repair" to 3 or less Students have access and are enrolled in a broad course of study including ELA, Math, Science, Social Studies, Literature/Reading, PE/Health, Spanish (middle school 7th and 8th graders only), Art (elementary school only), Music, and other activity offerings as monitored through CalPads and Schoolwise.
-100% 100% 100% Maintain 100% access and enrollment
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Results from Local Indicator Priority 1: Self-Reflection Tool (Basic) Fully Credentialed Teachers and Appropriately Assigned Rate: 88.1% (2020-21 SARC) Students without Standards-Aligned Materials Rate: 0% (2020-21) Facilities that do not meet "good repair": 4 (2019-20 SARC's) Fully Credentialed Teachers and Appropriately Assigned Rate: 89% (2021-22) Students without Standards-Aligned Materials Rate: 0% (2021-22) Facilities that do not meet "good repair": 5 (2020-21 SARC's) Fully Credentialed Teachers and Appropriately Assigned Rate: 82.8% Students without Standards-Aligned Materials Rate: 0% 0% Facilities that do not meet "good repair": 4 (Per 2023-23 SARC) Increase to and maintain a rate of 90% or higher for fully credentialed teachers; Maintain 0% for students w/o standards-aligned materials; Reduce facilities that do not meet "good repair" to 3 or less Students have access and are enrolled in a broad course of study including ELA, Math, Science, Social Studies, Literature/Reading, PE/Health, Spanish (middle school 7th and 8th graders only), Art (elementary school only), Music, and other activity offerings as monitored through CalPads and Schoolwise, including unduplicated pupils and students with exception al needs.
+100%, ALL, UP, SWD 100%, ALL, UP, SWD 100%, ALL, UP, SWD Maintain 100% access and enrollment

-Action # Title Description Total Funds Contributing 4.1 Professional Development (PD) Provide PD to all staff members in state content standards and best instructional practices through staff development days (both fixed and flexible) as well as additional and compensated, staff-initiated offerings; reconvene the PD Committee and develop a PD plan \$14,377.00 No 4.2 Full Implementation of CCSS, NGSS, and Heath Standards Continue to support the full implementation of CCSS, NGSS, ELD, and Heath Standards by continuing the textbook adoption cycle, bringing in curricular consultants to work with staff, and purchasing necessary instructional materials (textbooks, consumables, consultants, etc.). \$110,136.00 No 4.3 Articulation Provide necessary time and resources to continue vertical TK-8 and 8th-high school articulation. \$1,636.00 No 4.4 Collaboration Adopt an instructional calendar and provide adequate release time to maintain regular collaboration among staff members and implement a "professional learning community" (PLC) model of collegial support No 4.5 Teacher Leadership Recruit and train teachers to serve on each site's Instructional Leaderships Teams (ILT's) to support the effective implementation of state content standards and/or social-emotional support systems. \$12,195.00 No 4.7 Civic Learning Provide opportunities and resources for students and staff to take part in various civic learning activities (e.g. Constitution Day/Project, the Hamilton Project, Mock Elections, and Student Government). \$1,309.00 No 4.8 Transitional Kindergarten Full implementation of TK by 2024-25
+Action # Title Description Total Funds Contributing 4.1 Professional Development (PD) Provide PD to all staff members in state content standards and best instructional practices through staff development days (both fixed and flexible) as well as additional and compensated, staff-initiated offerings; reconvene the PD Committee and develop a PD plan \$14,377.00 No 4.2 Full Implementation of CCSS, NGSS, and Heath Standards Continue to support the full implementation of CCSS, NGSS, ELD, and Heath Standards by continuing the textbook adoption cycle, bringing in curricular consultants to work with staff, and purchasing necessary instructional materials (textbooks, consumables, consultants, etc.). \$110,136.00 No 4.3 Articulation Provide necessary time and resources to continue vertical TK-8 and 8th-high school articulation. \$1,636.00 No 4.4 Collaboration Adopt an instructional calendar and provide adequate release time to maintain regular collaboration among staff members and implement a "professional learning community" (PLC) model of collegial support \$0.00 No 4.5 Teacher Leadership Recruit and train teachers to serve on each site's Instructional Leaderships Teams (ILT's) to support the effective implementation of state content standards and/or social-emotional support systems. \$12,195.00 No 4.6 Moved to 2.4Standards- Based Trips Provide financial assistance to unduplicated students to attend standards-based enrichment opportunities.
+This action was a repeat and was moved to 2.4: Transportation services to unduplicated students. \$0.00 Yes

-Action # Title Description Total Funds Contributing 4.9 Technology Maintain the district's 1:1 deployment of chromebooks and create a technology plan
+Action # Title Description Total Funds Contributing 4.7 Civic Learning Provide opportunities and resources for students and staff to take part in various civic learning activities (e.g. Constitution Day/Project, the Hamilton Project, Mock Elections, and Student Government). \$1,309.00 No 4.8 Transitional Kindergarten (TK) Full implementation of TK by 2024-25 \$0.00 No 4.9 Technology Maintain the district's 1:1 deployment of chromebooks and create a technology plan \$0.00 No

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.